okami101/terraform-hcloud-k3s/README.md

 Additional controllers and workers can be easily added thanks to terraform variables, even after initial setup for **easy upscaling**.
 Feel free to fork this project in order to adapt for your custom needs.

 Check [Kube-Hetzner](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner) for a more advanced setup with Hetzner Cloud with optimized OS for containers workload.
-This project uses only OS supported by Hetzner and intends to be far more lightweight without any local/remote exec provisioners (only cloud-init), quicker to set up, and Windows compatible.
+The current project uses only OS supported by Hetzner and intends to be far more lightweight without any local/remote exec provisioners (only cloud-init), quicker to set up, and Windows compatible.

-> I will always insist that you may not need Kubernetes.
-For any personal usage and apart from K8S learning, the [Swarm provider](https://github.com/okami101/terraform-hcloud-swarm) should be a better fit, as it's a far more lightweight orchestrator, whether in terms of machine resources (even it's K3s) or human brain.
+> For people that need a lightweight container orchestrator, the [Swarm provider](https://github.com/okami101/terraform-hcloud-swarm) should be a better fit.

 ### Networking and firewall

-All nodes including LB will be linked with a proper private network as well as **solid firewall protection**.
-For admin management, only the 1st main control plane (bastion) node will have open ports for SSH (configurable) and kube-apiserver (port **6443**), with **IP whitelist** support.
-Other internal nodes will be accessed by SSH Jump.
+All nodes will be linked with a proper private network as well as **solid firewall protection**.
+For admin management, only control planes will have open ports for SSH (configurable) and kube-apiserver (port **6443**), with **IP whitelist** support.
+Other internal nodes can only be accessed by SSH Jump.

-### Load Balancer

 Hetzner Load Balancer can be used for any external public access to your cluster as well as your controller pane.
-Note as this functionality is not directly included in this provider in order to allow maximum flexibility.
-Check `lb.tf.example` for complete example.
+Simply set `lb_type` for a specific nodepool in order to create dedicated LB.
+Then directly use `hcloud_load_balancer_service` for enabling any services (mostly HTTP / HTTPS), in order to allow maximum flexibility.
+Check [kube config](kube.tf.example) for complete example.

 ### OS management